rafi/awesome-vim-colorschemes/docs/lifepillar-vim-solarized8.md

-The main reason for the existence of this project is that the original Solarized theme does not define `guifg` and `guibg` in terminal Vim, making it unsuitable for versions of Vim supporting true-color terminals.
-Instead, this color scheme works **out of the box everywhere**.
+The main reason for the existence of this project is that the original Solarized theme does not define `guifg` and `guibg` in terminal Vim, making it unsuitable for versions of Vim supporting true-color (i.e., 24-bit color) terminals.
+Instead, this colorscheme works **out of the box everywhere**.
 For the best experience, you need:

 - Vim ≥7.4.1799, or NeoVim, with `termguicolors` set, **and**
 - [a true-color enabled terminal](https://gist.github.com/XVilka/8346728).

 Solarized 8 also works in MacVim, gVim, etc…: no configuration is needed.

+## But, my terminal has only 256 colors!

 For terminals not supporting true colors, Solarized 8 will fall back to use an approximate palette based on xterm's 256 colors.
 This is a very crude